 The Fantasyland Disneyland Railroad Station tends to have the shortest wait times; oddly, this is an attraction that can see pretty lengthy waits on even moderately busy days.

-Hotel New York is closed completely for a year-plus refurbishment–and for good reason!
-In Summer 2020, it will reopen as Disney’s Hotel New York — The Art of Marvel.
+Disneyland Hotel is closed completely for a year-plus refurbishment–and for good reason!
+It is currently scheduled to reopen in 2024, following a top-to-bottom reimagining.
+In the meantime, Disney’s Hotel New York — The Art of Marvel is the “newest” and freshest hotel at Disneyland Paris.

 Indiana Jones and the Temple of Peril is nothing like the Disneyland Indiana Jones attraction; the Paris Indiana Jones attraction is a bare-bones coaster that is very forgettable